The Ultimate Gluten-Free Christmas Pudding Recipe

 - Moist and delicious, proving that gluten-free doesn’t mean compromising on texture.

-- Love tradition? you can still enjoy the time-honoured ritual of steaming and serving it with a flourish.
+- Love tradition?
+You can still enjoy the time-honoured ritual of steaming and serving it with a flourish.

-- Versatile you can easily customise it with your favourite fruits or nuts, making it uniquely yours.
+- Versatile, you can easily customise it with your favourite fruits or nuts, making it uniquely yours.
 With all these reasons, it’s no wonder this pudding is bound to become a cherished part of your Christmas celebrations!

 Ingredients

-- Dried Fruits – 200g Raisins and 200g sultanas: Provide natural sweetness and a chewy texture.
+- Dried Fruits – 200g Raisins and 200g Sultanas: Provide natural sweetness and a chewy texture.
 Dried 200g apricots and 200g pitted prunes: Add moisture and a rich, fruity flavour.

 - Citrus and Apple -1 Large orange (zest and juice): Imparts a zesty freshness and natural acidity.
 1 Large eating apple: Contributes moisture and a subtle tartness.